 Energy storage solutions becoming established in the market

 The energy storage market in Germany shows a constant growth across all storage technologies.
 The pumped-hydro storage, thermal storage and home, industrial and large-scale battery storage segments combined achieved a revenue volume of around 5.5 billion EUR in 2020.
 Pumped-hydro storage still accounts for the largest share of the overall revenue, followed by industrial battery storage.
 A strong growth has been seen in the area of home battery storage in recent years.

 Revenue by segments (left) and overall revenue development (right)

 The various storage technologies have different characteristics, for example in terms of storage capacity and storage duration, which strongly influence their suitability for different applications.

-Storage duration and storage capacity range of energy storage technologies
+Storage duration and capacity range of different storage technologies

 - Market analyses and expert reports